josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 Some may ultimately prove unrelated.

 Timing, clustering, repeated techniques, target selection, operational effect, and resemblance to known campaigns may justify scrutiny.

 They do not, by themselves, prove Iranian direction.

 Readers should consult the cited official advisories, affected institutions, technical research, and reputable reporting as investigations develop.

 Where attribution changes, the timeline should change with it.

+An incident can also carry several different attribution assessments at once.

+Technical investigators may identify resemblance to a known operator.

+Intelligence agencies may privately hold a stronger assessment.

+A government may use narrower language publicly.

+Prosecutors may require evidence connecting conduct to identifiable people.

+International humanitarian law raises a further question:

+> can the available evidence establish the connection between the operation, the armed conflict, the protected object, and the person or actor legally responsible?

+Those are related questions.

+They are not interchangeable.

 ---